Facet Calculator

 Calculation

-The result indicates the overall count of polished surfaces (facets) across all the gemstones of the specified type and cut.
+The result shows the total number of facets.
+The result shows the complete count of polished surfaces (facets) from all gemstones with the chosen type and cut.

 Example